zen-xu/ghostty/README.md

 inoperative. **If you want to disable automatic shell integration,** set `shell-integration = none` in your configuration file.

+Automatic `bash` shell integration requires Bash version 4 or later and must be explicitly enabled by setting `shell-integration = bash`.

 **For the automatic shell integration to work,** Ghostty must either be run from the macOS app bundle or be installed in a location where the contents of `zig-out/share` are available somewhere above the directory where Ghostty